jenkinsci/junit-plugin/README.md

   For example, if you are using this feature for a GitHub organization project, the warnings will be published to GitHub through the Checks API.
 If this operation slows down your build, or you don't want to publish the warnings to SCM platforms, you can use this option to deactivate this feature.
+* **Checks name:** If provided, and publishing checks enabled, the plugin will use this name when publishing results to corresponding SCM hosting platforms.
+If not, a default of "Test" will be used.

 ### Test result checks (for GitHub projects)